 Overall, performance was not too bad.
 Had you bought every single profit warning at the lowest price, you would be virtually at the same level: +0.25%.
 Buying at the average first hour price leaves you down at -6.67%.
-These figures do not contain trading costs or dividends, but assuming you were buying in a big enough size (at least £1,000 a share), the income from dividends would likely leave you only a few percent down.
+These figures do not contain trading costs or dividends, but assuming you were buying in a big enough size (at least £1,000 a share), the income from dividends would be larger than the trading cost.
+This would likely leave you only a few percent down.

 In context with performance of the FTSE All-Share:

 The FTSE All-Share declined from 4225 to 4029, or a 4.6% decrease.
 So in real terms corrected for dividends, there is no real outperformance, but no real underperformance either.
 This is assuming you bought into every single profit warning.